Tam Kung Temple

 • Donate

-Ellie Awakens the Spirits of the Tam Kung Temple
+Ellie Awakens the Spirits of Tam Kung Temple

 A Dual Language English–French Story Preserving Chinese Canadian History for the Next Generation by Lori Wong & Ashton Louie